samank8121/humble-superhero/server/README.md

 - it would be nice to add k6 test for load, stress, soak and spike test

 ## If I had more time
-- I'll add message service to put all messages in one place
+- I would add message service to put all messages in one place
-- I'll add k6 test
+- I would add k6 test